Rent-to-Own: A Creative Way to Get Into a Million-Dollar Home

 Rent-to-own million-dollar homes just might be your ticket to living in a nice house today, with the mortgage coming sometime down the road.

-With rent-to-own homes, you can try the home on for size while holding the door open to purchase the home later.
-As you’re paying your regular monthly rent, you can also set aside extra funds that will go toward your eventual down payment.
+With rent-to-own homes, you can try the home on for size while holding the door open to purchase it later.
+As you’re paying your regular monthly rent, you can set aside extra funds that go toward your eventual down payment.
 That gives you more time to work on your credit score and get ready to pay for a mortgage.

 When does it make sense to rent-to-own a million-dollar home?